jason-c-daniels/Jcd.SRecord/docs/Jcd.SRecord.SRecordDataStatistics.md

 ## SRecordDataStatistics Class

-Represents summary information about the contents of
-an any collection of SRecordData.
+Represents summary information about the contents of an any collection of SRecordData.

 ```csharp
 public class SRecordDataStatistics
 ```

 Inheritance [System.Object](https://docs.microsoft.com/en-us/dotnet/api/System.Object 'System.Object') &#129106; SRecordDataStatistics

+### Remarks
+This class cannot process more than int.MaxValue records without having Reset called.
+If you need statistics on larger sets of data you'll need to build your own mechanism.

 | Properties | |
 | :--- | :--- |